 One also needs to be clear if the tea farmer takes in leaves from other villagers – many do and are honest about it, but not all, so one needs to be sure of sources and consistency.

 - The fourth situation, which is not necessarily separate from the above, is to work with others in the business. i.e. have others who help monitor or supervise the tea making and sourcing.
 This could be people who are effectively paid or take a cut, or it could be others in the tea business with whom one has a good relationship and with whom you pool resources.

 - The next situation is buying on spec from a sample.
 One can occasionally can get some good tea like this, but mistakes can be made.
 If the volume is small, so is the risk.
-In any case, if someone comes to you with a sample of good tea, it’s worth the trouble to go and take a look at where the tea is coming from.
-We have on occasion bought tea in this way.
+In any case, if someone comes to you with a sample of good tea, it’s worth the trouble to go and take a look at where the tea is said to be coming from.
+I have on occasion bought tea in this way.

 - The last approach is going cold to a village with no knowledge or connections , this can be fun, but very hit and miss.

-You only have to look around online at various blog posts by people who have done this to see that it is the least reliable method of sourcing tea.
+You only have to look around online at various blog posts by people who have done this to see that it is probably the least reliable method of sourcing tea, but makes for a good story.
 Unless you get very lucky, this is at best exploratory – laying the ground for something in the future.
-In the first couple of years of Zhi Zheng we sometimes did this.
 It’s rather like a paper chase…

 Because of this, it’s worth considering how best to go about it.